There is one thing the interior of your car has in common with your home. The floor is where the bulk of the dirt ends up.

-Therefore, every so often, they’ll need meticulous cleaning, and we’re going to discuss exactly how in this guide on how to clean car mats.
+Your vehicle’s floor coverings serve to protect the fabric underneath.
+They’re exposed to everything from dirty shoes to accumulated dust and debris.
+Therefore, every so often, they’ll need meticulous cleaning, and we’re going to show you how that’s done in this guide on how to clean car mats.

 Skill Level: Beginner.